aptabase/aptabase-react-native/README.md

 }
 ```

 **Note for Expo apps:** Events sent during development while running on Expo Go will not have the `App Version` property because native modules are not available in Expo Go.
 However, when you build your app and run it on a real device, the `App Version` property will be available.
-Alternatively, you can also set the `appVersion` during the `AptabaseProvider` initialization so that it's available during development as well.
+Alternatively, you can also set the `appVersion` during the `init` call so that it's also available during development.

 A few important notes: